To find books use the Library search tool, Omni.

 Finding Systematic Reviews

 Try searching the following resources to find systematic reviews.
+You can also search databases using "systematic review" as a keyword.

 - Cochrane Library